-Plagiarism is not tolerated.
+Plagiarism, including self-plagiarism, is not tolerated.
 The grant application should comprise the principal applicant's original work.
 The previously published work of others must be identified clearly as such by citing appropriate references.
 The principal applicant may be asked to provide clarification where any overlap between the contents of the submitted grant application and other materials is suspected.
 Grant applications that reproduce the work of others without appropriate attribution will lead to severe consequences including but not limited to disqualification from the current application round, debar from grant applications supported by the HMRF and marking of the track record of the applicants according to the Management of Track Records of Applicants.
 The track records of all applicants will be taken into account when considering applications to any of the health-related funds administered by the Research Fund Secretariat.

 Guidelines for submission

 Applicants are required to complete the electronic application form on electronic Grant Management System (eGMS).
 Only applications submitted on the standard forms will be processed.
-Please refer to the Guidance Notes - Grant Application for Investigator-initiated Research Projects and Explanatory Notes - Grant Application for Investigator-initiated Research Projects for details.
+Please refer to the Guidance Notes - Grant Application for Investigator-initiated Projects and Explanatory Notes - Grant Application for Investigator-initiated Projects for details.
 Incomplete or insufficiently detailed applications will not be processed and may result in withdrawal.

 Principal applicants who are new to the eGMS are strongly advised to prepare their applications well before the deadline of submission to avoid unexpected situations.
 Applicants will receive an acknowledgement email from eGMS after their application has been submitted to the Research Fund Secretariat successfully.

 Each principal applicant is allowed to submit one application only (either a new application or a resubmission of application).